mitchellwrosen/planet-mitchell/README.md

 Alpha quality, massive breaking changes should be expected and no changelog will be kept for some time.
 Don't use this package.

-### Usage

-All dependencies of `planet-mitchell` except the following must be explicitly enabled by a Cabal flag:

-* `base`
-* `bytestring`
-* `containers`
-* `text`

-To use this package, I recommend you:

-* Start with the most stripped-down version with no explicit flags, using the haddocks to figure out what could be there (they were generated with every flag enabled).

-* When you hit a build error due to a missing type or function, enable the corresponding flag.